top-on/blueprint-python/README.md

 ## Prerequisites

-This blueprint assumes you have the following tools installed:
+This blueprint assumes you have the following tools set up:

 * [Pyenv](https://github.com/pyenv/pyenv)